vslokenb/HGC_OGP_DB/README.md

 If run for the first time, this prompts user to enter a secure folder/directory to create a configuration file containing information about database connection and OGP survey results.
 Modify the configuration file to include the correct information.

 Running this command after will automatically postprocess and upload the OGP survey results to the database.

-## Troubleshooting
-### Missing entries
-1. Check if OGP survey program is properly named.
-Spaces are very likely to cause parsing issues and therefore should be avoided.
-Correct Example: `CMU_OGP_module_survey_2024`

 ## How to use:
 This GUI contains two tabs: 'View Plots' and 'Upload Files'.